r-pogo/vade_mecum/Linux/input_output_redirection.md

 Whatever command you’re running in the terminal will be at either point of the stream.
 Using the stream, you can connect two terminal windows, two different commands, and even files!

-stdin: Stands for standard input.
+`stdin`: Stands for standard input.
 It takes text as input.
-stdout: Stands for standard output.
+`stdout`: Stands for standard output.
 The text output of a command is stored in the stdout stream.
-stderr: Stands for standard error.
+`stderr`: Stands for standard error.
 Whenever a command faces an error, the error message is stored in this stream.

 In Linux, almost all the streams are treated as if they were files.
 Just like you can read/write a file, you can read/write data from these streams.

 An easy way to access any file is by using the unique file descriptor number associated with it.